Curves of Minimax Spirality: Numerical Methods and Experiments

-where the continuity conditions are readily satisfied.
+where the continuity conditions are readily satisfied, as any solution $s(\cdot)$ of the ODE in~\eqref{eq:ODE_arc_param_a} is continuous over $[0,1]$.
 Once the sequence $(\overline{u}_k)_{k=1}^{n_a}$ is provided (conceivably after solving Problem~(P$_h$)), the control constraints are no longer needed, and we have to solve the following problem to find an optimal bound $b$ and optimal arc lengths $(\xi_1,\ldots,\xi_{n_a}) =: \xi$, at a high precision.

 In Problem~(Pa), $N$ is required to be an integer multiple of $n_a$.

 \begin{remark}[High-order Runge--Kutta discretization] \rm Detailed information on high-order Runge--Kutta discretization schemes for optimal control problems can be found in \cite{BonLau2006,HaiLubWan2006,Kaya2010}. \proofbox \end{remark}